materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/01-how-materia-works.md

 ---

 Materia is an *automated liquidity protocol* powered by a <Link to="/docs/materia/protocol-overview/glossary/#constant-product-formula">constant product formula</Link>
-which core is a system of non-upgradeable smart contracts on the [Ethereum](https://ethereum.org/) blockchain based on [Uniswap V2](https://uniswap.org/).
+which at its core is a system of non-upgradeable smart contracts on the [Ethereum](https://ethereum.org/) blockchain based on [Uniswap V2](https://uniswap.org/).
 It obviates the need for trusted intermediaries, prioritizing **decentralization**, **censorship resistance**, and **security**.
 Materia is **open-source software** licensed under the [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License).

-It differs from Uniswap mainly for two reasons:
+It differs from Uniswap mainly in two ways:

-- Every pair is made up by a generic [ERC-20](https://eips.ethereum.org/EIPS/eip-20) [ITEM](https://ethitem.com/) interoperable and the [Wrapped USD](https://www.unifihub.com/), an innovative stablecoin tied to the the American Dollar.
+- Every pair is made up of a generic [ERC-20](https://eips.ethereum.org/EIPS/eip-20) [ITEM](https://ethitem.com/) interoperable and the [Wrapped USD](https://www.unifihub.com/), an innovative stablecoin tied to the the American Dollar.
 - Materia, as well as being a protocol, is also a [DFO](https://www.dfohub.com/), a Decentralized Flexible Organizations.
-This allows the GIL holders (the Materia DFO's governance token) to customize the protocol's parameters in real decentralized way, simply interacting with a set of smart contracts, possibile future applications are endless.
+This allows the GIL holders (the Materia DFO's governance token) to customize the protocol's parameters in a real decentralized way.
+By simply interacting with a set of smart contracts, possibile future applications are endless.

 Each Materia pair manages a liquidity pool made up of reserves of the generic token and the WUSD token.